 I definitely wouldn’t call the custard inside a ‘cream’ but there you go.

-Join the queue for these Emperor puffs – it moves quickly.
+Join the queue for these Chinatown cream puffs – it moves quickly.

 A mouth full!

-Address: Emperor’s Garden Bakery is located at75 Dixon St, Haymarket.
+Address: Emperor Puffs Haymarket can be found at Emperor’s Garden Bakery, 75 Dixon St, Haymarket.
 It’s next to the popular Emperors Garden restaurant.